MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/DNSForServicesPods/README.md

 my-svc.my-namespace.svc.cluster-domain.example
 ```

-Not headless: resolve it to the cluster IP of the Service.
+Not headless: resolve it to the cluster IP of the `Service`.
-Headless: resolve it to a set of IPs of the pods selected by the Service.
+Headless: resolve it to a set of IPs of the pods selected by the `Service`.

 #### SVR records